Common Salt

 Our book, designed by RULER, is published in partnership with the Live Art Development Agency.
 The book documents and explores the project, placing the performance text, images and reflections from both artists alongside writings from invited guests, including curators, activists and artists.

-Contributors including Alan Read, Jane Trowell, Deepa Bhashti, Maddy Costa, Matty Pye, Lisa Woynarski, Rajni Shah and Alice Procter reflect on the wider contexts of the themes explored in Common Salt.
+Contributors including Alan Read, Jane Trowell, Deepa Bhasthi, Maddy Costa, Matty Pye, Lisa Woynarski, Rajni Shah and Alice Procter reflect on the wider contexts of the themes explored in Common Salt.

 Buy the Common Salt book from LADA, or from Sheila Ghelani’s shop.

-Previous performance locations 2018-22: South London Botanical Institute, Battersea Arts Centre, Bristol Central Library, Bside Festival Portland, Dartington Hall Devon, Wellcome Collection London, Frome Museum, Southernay House Exeter, King’s College London, Wells Library Somerset, Cambridge Junction, Frome Library Somerset, Lancaster Maritime Museum (Lancaster Arts), Yeovil Library Somerset, Queen’s House Royal Museums Greenwich, SITELINES & the University of Reading at The Merl Reading, OSR Projects West Coker Somerset, Manchester Central Library, Attenborough Arts Centre Leicester & Chelsea College of Arts.
+South London Botanical Institute, Battersea Arts Centre, Bristol Central Library, Bside Festival Portland, Dartington Hall Devon, Wellcome Collection London, Frome Museum, Southernay House Exeter, King’s College London, Wells Library Somerset, Cambridge Junction, Frome Library Somerset, Lancaster Maritime Museum (Lancaster Arts), Yeovil Library Somerset, Queen’s House Royal Museums Greenwich, SITELINES & the University of Reading at The MERL Reading, OSR Projects West Coker Somerset, Manchester Central Library, Attenborough Arts Centre Leicester, Museum of London Docklands, UAL Wimbledon & Chelsea College of Arts, The Hunterian Museum Glasgow and National Trust Bath Assembly Rooms.

 Common Salt on Sheila Ghelani’s website